v6cord/VVVVVV/FEATURES.md

 - Selecting level music from the editor is no longer limited

-- `ifvar(var,operator[,value],script)` - run a script if a variable equals/isn't equal to/is greater than/is lesser than/is greater or equal to/is lesser or equal to `value` - if the `value` argument isn't given, it reads the text from the next line
+- `ifvar(var,operator[,value],script)` - run a script if a variable equals/isn't equal to/is greater than/is lesser than/is greater or equal to/is lesser or equal to *value* - if the *value* argument isn't given, it reads the text from the next line

 - Flip tokens are now placeable in the editor using the ^1 tool (press Shift+1)

 - `stop()` - stop the script and remove cutscene bars

-- You can place activity zones in the editor by holding down `Z` while placing a script box
+- You can place activity zones in the editor by holding down Z while placing a script box

 - You can change the speed of enemies you're placing down by using Ctrl+Period/Comma.
-Speeds are 0 - 8, but since by default `p2` is `0`, the speeds are saved as `-4` to `4`
+Speeds are 0-8, but since by default *p2* is 0, the speeds are saved as -4 to 4

-- `replacetiles(a,b)` - replace all instances of tile `a` with tile `b` in the room
+- `replacetiles(a,b)` - replace all instances of tile *a* with tile *b* in the room

 - Added being able to use orange as a color in `text()`